Cavalier Youth: Composition and lyrics

-Musically, the album's sound has been classified as alternative rock, pop rock and rock.
-Helyer wanted to showcase his guitar skills on the album.
-As such, when he was watching a Parkway Drive DVD, the crowd was singing a riff.
+Musically, the album's sound has been classified as alternative rock, pop rock, and rock.
+Flint attributed the change of sound to the extra time they had to write the material.
+They wanted to make a guitar-centric album to display their skills with said instrument.
+As such, when Helyer was watching a Parkway Drive DVD, he noticed the crowd singing a riff.
 "Room to Breathe", "Cold Night" and "Hope for the Best" were written with this in mind.
 Helyer said he would "almost start from the idea of humming it to myself and then put it on the guitar."
 Cavalier Youth marked the first time Franceschi asked for his bandmates' input on his lyrics.
 For two songs, he completely re-wrote the melody and lyrics.
 Avron contributed programming and keyboards to the recordings.
 "Too Young to Feel This Old" talks about moving on with your life despite hardship and finding your own identity.
 "Lived a Lie" discusses people who felt the group would not make it to arena-playing status.
 It ends with a gang vocal chant of "We are believers".

 "Fresh Start Fever" displays Franceschi's vocal prowess, receiving comparisons to Infinity on High (2007)-era Fall Out Boy in the process, especially on that group's track "Thnks fr th Mmrs".
 It was written by Helyer and Miller while the rest of the band went on a night out.
+Franceschi mentioned that Avron's experience with programming gave the track its added texture.
+The chanting part of the verse sections was influenced by hip hop music.
 "Room to Breathe" talks about fighting to remain strong and breaking free.
 The song's riff was the first thing composed for the album.
 Helyer played it for the rest of the band and "an hour-and-a-half later" the track was written.
 It showcased Franceschi's vocal ability, and drew a comparison to the Foo Fighters.
 Some of the drum tracks for "Win Some, Lose Some" were recorded through an iPhone in a basement to acquire a certain distorted sound.
 The riff in "Cold Night" came about from Helyer playing with his Roland Space Echo pedal; the track was compared to Jimmy Eat World.
 The drum parts for it were influenced by Stewart Copeland of the Police, a drummer that Flint admires.
 The folk-pop track "Be Who You Are" is the shortest song on the album, clocking in under two minutes.
 "Wild Ones" is a slow-building track, compared to "Forever Young" (1984) by Alphaville.